PaulCreusy/mcqmaker/testing_checklist.md

 - [ ] generate in docx with the template (if selected)
 - [ ] generate in moodle
 - [ ] generate in h5p
+- [ ] set the default path of the file explorer when loading a configuration (directly set the configuration folder)

 ## Import